416rehman/appoxy/README.md

 - **Open Source**: Appoxy is built with open source technologies and is open source itself.
 - **Simple**: Operating Appoxy and deploying applications on it should be simple and intuitive.

-## Features
+## Tasks to be done
 Appoxy is a work in progress.
 The following features are planned:
 - [x] 1-Script server provisioning
 - [x] Buildpacks for deploying applications
+- [ ] Droid-Server Interface (DSI) - an API for managing apps on a server
-- [ ] Deploy applications via git
+- [ ] Droid Administration Microservice (DAMS) - a microservice for managing servers
-- [ ] Frontend client for users to manage their applications
+- [ ] Frontend client for users to manage their applications, and for admins to manage the platform
-- [ ] Frontend client for admins to manage the platform
+- [ ] Backend for the frontend client, including a database and a microservice for managing users

 ## How it works